2017 WOMEN’S NCAA CHAMPIONSHIPS

 Florida’s drop came in stages.
 In the years after their title win, they hovered around the bottom half of the top 10.
-They then fell to 19th at the 2016 NCAA Championships last season to 19th.
+They then fell to 19th at the 2016 NCAA Championships last season.

 Florida’s finishes at the NCAA Championships Over 10 Years

 - 2010 – CHAMPIONS, 382 points